-We’ll go through everything you need in this article, but here’s the quick rundown if you need it: Fresh yeasts lasts for a little over 3 months in the freezer.
+We’ll go through everything you need in this article, but here’s a quick rundown if you need it: Fresh yeast lasts for a little over three months in the freezer.
 The key when freezing is to protect your fresh yeast from the blistering cold air of the freezer.

 Should You Freeze Fresh Yeast?

 First up, let’s go through whether you should freeze your fresh yeast or not.

 The answer is yes.
 Fresh yeast goes off within two weeks in the refrigerator, so freezing is a great way to extend its storage life.

 Although thawed fresh yeast may take slightly longer to activate, you’ll still get an equally delicious loaf of bread in the end!

 We already said that fresh yeast is made up of living cells.
 Now, these cells shouldn’t be exposed to air or moisture, so it’s important you keep your yeast in a tightly sealed container and do everything you can to protect it from the outside.